wp-plugins/postman-smtp/readme.txt

 = 1.6.2 - 2015-05-04 =
 * 4,000 installations!
+* Added a Transcript option in the Email Log
+* Fixed how the Wizard handles new GoDaddy Office-365 supported email

 = 1.6.1 - 2015-05-06 =
 * You test and test and test, and there's always a bug.
 Fixed a problem in the Port Recommender where it thought STARTTLS was offered when it isn't (test case: test@aol.com)